 Birch, J. (2017) “Animal sentience and the precautionary principle”, Animal Sentience, 16 [accessed on 14 April 2021].

 Birch, J. (2020) “The search for invertebrate consciousness”, Noûs, 30 August [accessed on 21 April 2021].

 Carere, C. & Mather, J. (eds.)
 (2019) The welfare of invertebrate animals, Dordrecht: Springer.

-EFSA – European Food Safety Authority (2005) “Opinion of the Scientific Panel on Animal Health and Welfare (AHAW) on a request from the Commission related to the aspects of the biology and welfare of animals used for experimental and other scientific purposes”, EFSA Journal, 3, 292, pp-1-46.
+EFSA – European Food Safety Authority (2005) “Opinion of the Scientific Panel on Animal Health and Welfare (AHAW) on a request from the Commission related to the aspects of the biology and welfare of animals used for experimental and other scientific purposes”, EFSA Journal, 3 [accessed on 30 April 2021].

-Ginsburg, S., & Jablonka, E. (2019).
-The Evolution of the Sensitive Soul: Learning and the Origins of Consciousness.
-Cambridge, MA: MIT Press.
+Ginsburg, S., & Jablonka, E. (2019) The evolution of the sensitive soul: Learning and the origins of consciousness, Cambridge: MIT Press.

 Gronenberg, W. & López-Riquelme, G. O. (2004) “Multisensory convergence in the mushroom bodies of ants and bees”, Acta Biologica Hungarica, 55, pp. 31-37.

 Kaas, J. H. (ed.)
 (2016) Evolution of nervous systems, Amsterdam: Elsevier.